Amazing Benefits of Prolonged Fasting

 1. Start Gradually

 It's very important to ease into prolonged fasting.
 When you first stop your diet and start your fast, fast for however long you can in the beginning.
 You will likely find you feel great, and you might even make it to 72 hours before feeling like you really need to eat.
+Some side effects are normal like feeling cold while fasting this is due to fat adaptation.
 But, when you feel those strong signs of hunger, just eat.
 You may notice you can go longer the next time you give it a try, but don't force yourself.

 2. Take Electrolytes and Sea Salt